KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

 | --seed           | Seed to use for RandomState when initializing classifiers                                       |
 +------------------+-------------------------------------------------------------------------------------------------+

-You can view the complete command line opions using ``autometa-unclustered-recruitment -h``
+You can view the complete command line options using ``autometa-unclustered-recruitment -h``

 The above command would generate ``78mbp_metagenome.recruitment.tsv`` and ``78mbp_metagenome.recruitment.main.tsv``.

-``78mbp_metagenome.recruitment.tsv`` represents the complete input matrix required to run ``autometa-unclustered-recruitment``. ``autometa-unclustered-recruitment`` take as input a matrix of features (unclustered contigs with their respective annotations) and output predictions of targets or target classes (in our case already recovered bins).
-Encoding the taxonomic ranks into this matrix is an input format required by the classification algorithms.
-In this case it is a “one-hot encoding” or a presence/absence matrix where each column is a canonical taxonomic rank and its respective value for each row represents its presence or absence.
+``78mbp_metagenome.recruitment.tsv`` contains the final predictions of ``autometa-unclustered-recruitment``. ``78mbp_metagenome.recruitment.main.tsv`` is the feature table with corresponding predictions utilized during/after the unclustered recruitment algorithm.
+This represents unbinned contigs with their respective annotations and output predictions of their recruitment into a genome bin.
+The taxonomic features have been encoded using “one-hot encoding” or a presence/absence matrix where each column is a canonical taxonomic rank and its respective value for each row represents its presence or absence.
 Presence and absence are denoted with 1 and 0, respectively.
 Hence ‘one-hot’ encoding being an encoding of presence and absence of the respective annotation type.
 In our case taxonomic designation.

 .. todo::
     Add file description of ``78mbp_metagenome.recruitment.tsv`` after evan edits it.